typelevel/typelevel.github.com/_posts/2015-08-06-machinist.md

 > value classes or are there still some use cases?
 An example of using
 > value class for zero-cost implicit enrichment: [...]

-The short answer is that Machinist value classes existed before the Machinist macros were implemented, and they do not solve the same problem Machinist solves.
+The short answer is that value classes existed before the Machinist macros were implemented, and they do not solve the same problem Machinist solves.

 This article is the long answer.